haberdashPI/vscode-modal-keys/docs/key_forms.md

 ## Debugging Keybindings

+If you use a javascript file to define your bindings you can place `console.log` statements in the file and they will show up under the Modal Keys output log.
+Any errors encountered when parsing or evaluating your bindings will also show up here.

-If you are not sure that your bindings are correct, check the ModalKeys's output log.
-You can find it by opening **View - Output** and then choosing the **ModalKeys** from the drop-down menu.
-Errors in configuration will be reported there.
-If your configuration is ok, you should see the following message.
+You can find this output by opening **View - Output** and then choosing the **ModalKeys** from the drop-down menu.